flee598/starter-hugo-academic/content/project/connectivity/index.md

 **River networks: an analysis of simulating algorithms and graph metrics used to quantify** *In review*

-{{< figure src="connect_fig_2.png" caption="Trait response to disturbance" numbered="false" >}}
+{{< figure src="connect_fig_2.png" caption="Trait response to disturbance.
+C = Competition, R = Reproduction, D = Dispersal" numbered="false" >}}

-In the second part of my PhD we presented a mechanistic model of a freshwaterfish metacommunity and used the model to understand how environemntal variability can interact with disturbance to shape patterns of species richness.
+In the second part of my PhD we presented a mechanistic model of a freshwater fish metacommunity and used the model to understand how environmental variability can interact with disturbance to shape patterns of species richness.
 Understanding how species coexist remains a long-running challenge in ecology.
 Coexistence, and hence patterns of richness and diversity, result from a combination of selection, drift, speciation, and dispersal, the relative importance of each being context and scale-dependent.
 Here, we have outlined a simple, but flexible model that focuses on variability in species traits and that explicitly considers network structure when representing freshwater fish metacommunity dynamics.
 Our findings suggest that when looking to understand how species may respond to disturbance regimes in the future, an understanding of environmental spatial structure (ESS) is also needed as ESS can mediate the effects of disturbance.

 **Environmental spatial structure mediates metacommunity response to disturbance in dendritic ecological networks** *In prep*

-{{< figure src="connect_fig_3.png" caption="Spatiotemporal aspects of connectivity" numbered="false" >}}
+{{< figure src="connect_fig_3.png" caption="Spatiotemporal aspects of connectivity in rivers" numbered="false" >}}

-We then used the model above to examine how spatiotemoral aspects of connectivity affect patterns of species richness.
+We then used the model above to examine how spatiotemporal aspects of connectivity affect patterns of species richness.

 In riverine ecosystems, factors that vary through space and time, such as flow variability, the presence of barriers to movement, and network topology determine connectivity, and in turn shape patterns of richness.
 While the effects of network topology and changes in spatiotemporal connectivity regimes on patterns of species richness have been studied in isolation, they have not been studied simultaneously.